-This Baked Ranch Chicken Recipe is easily the most perfect and delicious weeknight meal.
-Chicken breasts are coated with a sour cream ranch mixture, topped with panko, cheddar cheese, parmesan cheese, more ranch seasoning, and baked until golden brown.
-This chicken breast recipe is one of the best you’ll ever eat and will quickly become a family favorite!
+This Baked Ranch Chicken Recipe is easily the most perfect and delicious dinner to serve during the busy work week meal or at dinner parties.
+Chicken breasts are coated with a sour cream ranch mixture, topped with panko, cheddar cheese, parmesan cheese, and more ranch seasoning, and baked until golden brown.
+This ranch chicken recipe has so much flavor and is one of the best you’ll ever eat and has quickly become a family favorite!

 This post contains affiliate links.
 I am an affiliate for Amazon Associates and other brands and earn a small commission on qualifying purchases.
 You’re by no means obligated to use my links but, if you do, thank you for supporting Organize Yourself Skinny.

-So, if you’re looking for an easy yet super tasty, healthy chicken recipe to add to your busy weeknights, then this is it.
+If you’re looking for another easy yet super tasty, healthy chicken recipe to add to your busy weeknights, then this baked ranch chicken recipe is it.

 Reasons you’ll love this recipe!